FedProphet: Memory-Efficient Federated Adversarial Training via Robust and Consistent Cascade Learning: Central Server Design

-When conducting adversarial training on module $m$, though \cref{prop:robustness} requires to set $\epsilon_{m-1}$ in \cref{eq:module_loss} as the upper bound of the perturbation on $\vz_{m-1}$ to sufficiently guarantee the backbone robustness, we find that it is not necessary to use such a large perturbation magnitude in practice.
-On the one hand, a too-large perturbation magnitude on the intermediate features $\vz_{m-1}$ can cause a significant performance drop and even divergence of the backbone model.
+When conducting adversarial training on module $m$, though \cref{prop:robustness} requires setting the perturbation constraint $\epsilon_{m-1}$ as the upper bound of $\Delta\vz_{m-1}$ to sufficiently guarantee the backbone robustness, we find that it is not necessary to use such a large perturbation magnitude in practice.
+On the one hand, a too-large perturbation magnitude on the intermediate features can cause a significant accuracy drop and even lead to divergence.
 On the other hand, a too-small perturbation magnitude cannot confer strong robustness to the backbone model.
 Therefore, it is essential to find an appropriate perturbation magnitude for each module to achieve the best utility-robustness trade-off.

-Since different modules may have different optimal perturbation magnitudes, we propose an adaptive mechanism to automatically adjust the perturbation magnitudes during training.
-When we complete training the previous module $m-1$ and fix it, we request all clients to measure the largest perturbation magnitude $d_{m-1}^*$ on the output $\vz_{m-1}$ given the perturbation on its input $\vz_{m-2}$ from all clients.
-Then we set the constraint $\epsilon_{m-1}^{(t)}$ for the adversarial training of module $m$ is based on the average of $d_{m-1}$ as follows\footnote{Notice that we do not adjust $\epsilon_0$ for the original data and always set it as a predefined value, e.g., \sfrac{8}{255}.}:
+Since the optimal perturbation constraint may differ in different modules, we propose \textbf{Adaptive Perturbation Adjustment} mechanism to automatically adjust the perturbation magnitudes during training.
+When module $m-1$ is fixed after convergence, we collect the largest perturbation $\Delta\vz_{m-1}$ on its output with the adversarial perturbation on its input $\vz_{m-2}$ from all clients.
+Then we set the constraint $\epsilon_{m-1}^{(t)}$ for training the next module $m$ based on the averaged perturbation magnitude on $\vz_{m-1}$ as follows\footnote{Notice that we do not adjust $\epsilon_0$ for the original data and always set it as a predefined value, e.g., \sfrac{8}{255}.}:

-The Adaptive Perturbation Adjustment mechanism needs to tune the scaling factor $\alpha_{m-1}^{(t)}$ at each communication round $t$ to balance the utility and robustness.
+Adaptive Perturbation Adjustment adaptively tunes the scaling factor $\alpha_{m-1}^{(t)}$ at each communication round $t$ to balance the utility and robustness.
 The foundation of this mechanism is that the ratio between the clean accuracy (accuracy on clean examples) and the adversarial accuracy (accuracy on adversarial examples) reveals the balance between utility and robustness, and this ratio should not change significantly when cascading one more module.
-Therefore, we monitor the ratio between the clean accuracy and the adversarial accuracy during training, and we adjust $\alpha_{m-1}^{(t)}$ by comparing the accuracy ratio of this module $m$ and the accuracy ratio of the previous module $m-1$:
+Therefore, we monitor the ratio between the clean accuracy and the adversarial accuracy during training, and we adjust $\alpha_{m-1}^{(t)}$ by comparing the accuracy ratio of this module and the previous module as follows: